Russian Strength-Skill: The Workouts

 - Train your focus lifts frequently.
 Motor learning (technique, inter and intramuscular coordination) is best done through frequency, not volume or intensity.
 The key lifts should be done at least three times a week for maximum motor learning.

-- Use partial lifts or holds done in the strongest part of the lift to get your body used to handling very heavy weights.
-Overtime this will “convince” your body to allow you to use a greater percentage of your strength potential.
+- Use partial lifts or holds done in the strongest part of the lift to get your body used to handle very heavyweights.
+Over time this will “convince” your body to allow you to use a greater percentage of your strength potential.

 I will assume 5 days a week of training.
 The first thing to do is to pick the basic lifts you want to practice/train.
 They should cover the whole body, but you should pick the fewest number of exercises possible to do the job.